NSombekke/Logic-LLM/improved_blogpost.md

 For each subplan $q_i$ of the run, the language function $L$ assigns a symbol $\sigma \in \Sigma$.
 These symbols collectively form a word **w** representing the sequence of symbols observed along the run.
 This word **w** is then evaluated against the acceptance conditions of the DBA $M_{\psi}$.
 The language $L(M_{\psi})$ defines a set of infinite runs that the DFA can recognize.
 If **w** satisfies these acceptance conditions, then the finite run $\rho_{\psi}$ satisfies the LTL formula.
 Finite runs $\rho_{\psi}$ satisfiy the LTL if the word $ **w** = L(q_0)L(q_1)...L(q_n)$ is acceptable in $L(M_{\psi})$.

-### TODO (dingen die ik nu heb weggehaald maar miss nog moeten blijven?)
-The addition of a context in the prompt is not always necessary for correct LTL generation as the LLM is expected to infer when predictes have a mutex (mutually exclusive) conditions (e.g. the predicates sleeping and eating can not hold at the same time).
-However, we are utilizing a drone planning dataset that contains spefic constraints, such as the impossibility of the drone simultaneously occupying the third floor and a particular room on the first floor.
-Therefore prompts enriched with a context are utilized in this study.

-> **Context**:
->  *Our environment consists of grid-based rooms across multiple floors.
-Each floor features distinct rooms: the first floor has a red room and a yellow room, the second  floor has a green room, and the third floor includes a purple room, an orange room, and Landmark 1.* *The drone’s movement is limited to one floor and not more than one  room at a time within this structured environment.
-This setup is crucial for guiding effective planning and decision-making processes within the context of our problem.*
->
-> **Question:**
-> Always avoid the green room and navigate to the third floor.
-Which one of the following is a possible path for the drone to follow?
->
-> **Options:**
->
-> (A) From the third floor go to the green room and stay there,
->
-> (B) Go inside the red room and then move to the green room,
->
-> (C) Go to the second floor passing the yellow room and then go to the third floor